I am a widely published travel, business and natural history journalist. I aim to broaden appreciation of our amazing world and its people.

 Honey, are you ever coming home?

-A few years back I met a fellow who declared himself immune to jet lag--he spent more than 300 nights a year on the road.
+Years ago I met a fellow who declared himself immune to jet lag—he spent more than 300 nights a year on the road.
 “Where do you live?”
 I inquired.

-“Hmmm,” he replied.
-“I keep my stuff in a flat in New York.”
+“Well,” he replied, “I keep my stuff in a flat in New York.”

-My interlocutor was a so-called “road warrior”--a term I despise.
-Those of us who travel for a living are not warring.
-The road is not a battlefield.
-And the world needs less warrioring, not more.
+My interlocutor was a so-called “road warrior”—a term I despise.
+Travel is not a battlefield.
+And the world needs less warrioring.
 But some of us may be a bit too footloose for our own good.

 Take the test.
 Face the truth.